 That’s awesome if you plan several vacations a year or your job requires that you travel a lot by plane or train.

 Also, according to the experts at Credit Karma, if you have excellent credit there’s a “very good” chance you’ll get this card along with the full 50K bonus.
 The average approved scored for this card, they said, is 735 with a low end of 675 and a high end of 794.

 If you don’t have excellent credit, you may get rejected.
 Or, you may get accepted, but with a reduced offer (20,000 points instead of 50,000, for example).
 This isn’t credit-card shenanigans – it’s pretty common across the industry and is based on what your credit history says about your ability to pay your credit trustworthiness.

-No for Those with Bad Credit or Looking for APR Promos
+Chase Sapphire Preferred Card Is Not for Those with Bad Credit or Looking for APR Promos

 If you’ve got bad credit, there’s a good chance you either won’t get this card or you won’t get the sweet promo deal on points.

 Also, if you aren’t that great at paying off your balance every month, this card is going to a rough one for you because you’ll be paying interest on your purchases.
 Our advice is to find another card.